 Now you've acquired key tips to help you achieve tournament success, part of the challenge is sorting concepts as there relevance increases or decreases in certain situations.
 This allows you to make more accurate and timely decisions.

-One of the quickest way to improve your poker game is to take on a course or join a poker training site; if that is something that interests you be sure to check out the PokerNerve road to Success Course or you can check out HowToPlayPokerInfo's guide on poker training to find the right option for you.
+One of the quickest way to improve your poker game is to take on a poker coaching, a course or join a poker training site; if that is something that interests you be sure to check out the PokerNerve road to Success Course for some advanced poker tournament strategy or you can check out HowToPlayPokerInfo's guide on poker training & poker courses to find the right option for you.